HumanCellAtlas/metadata-schema/docs/structure.md

 The metadata schemas are maintained in the [metadata-schema repo](https://github.com/HumanCellAtlas/metadata_schema/json_schema) in the Human Cell Atlas GitHub organisation.

+ The Metadata Working Group will review this process on a yearly basis and ensure it is meeting the needs of the working group.
+If at any point the process becomes problematic, changes will be made to ensure metadata update is not a blocker for the consortium as a whole.

 Using GitHub, anyone will be able to propose changes to the schema through pull requests.
 Only a specified list of committers will be allowed to approve pull requests and issue new versions of the metadata standards.